scando1993/thingsboard.github.io/docs/user-guide/install/aws-marketplace-pe-upgrade.md

 $ ssh -i <PRIVATE-KEY> ubuntu@<PUBLIC_DNS_NAME>
 ```

-or goto EC2 instances and locate your ThingsBoard PE v1.4 instance.
+or goto EC2 instances and locate your Pacificsoft PE v1.4 instance.
 Then select **Actions -> Connect** and follow instructions provided in **Connect To Your Instance** dialog.

-#### Upgrade ThingsBoard PE package
+#### Upgrade Pacificsoft PE package

 In the console execute the following command: